luizsdev/user-api/README.md

 - **Jest** - It was doing this project that I learned how to make and manage tests on an application, it's quite simple once you get the flow of it, and a super-efficient tool for developers, it can save a lot of time.
 - **Supertest**- Also first time using this technology, It was used combined with jest as I
 - **TypeScript** - It has been a great experience using and learning typescript, it's simply amazing how it can optimize work.
+- **Heroku** - Last but not least, I've learned how to deploy an application on heroku, an amazing service.

 ## 🏁 How to test it